xhmyjae/GottaLearnOpenCV/README.md

 Things I've trained so far:

-❀ How to use camera and apply a filter to it.
+❀ How to use camera and apply a filter to the image.